Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Whereas a class action lawsuit combines all plaintiffs into a single lawsuit, the Paragard MDL will group similar cases together and make certain decisions about those cases in a single court.

 However, each claimant retains their individual lawsuit, which doesn’t occur in class actions.
-Based on the outcomes of some of the cases that take place in MDL litigation, the manufacturer can decide about the settlements it will offer to other defendants with similar cases.
+Based on the outcomes of some of the cases that take place in MDL litigation, the manufacturer can decide on the Paragard settlements it will offer to other defendants with similar cases.

 As of February 2025, nearly 3,000 Paragard IUD lawsuits have been filed.
 Ten representative cases have been chosen for bellwether trials in 2025, and Judge Leigh Martin May has already denied several motions to dismiss.
 New lawsuits continue to appear across the country, so if you’ve been harmed by this device, you may still have time to join the litigation.

-No official settlement amounts have been confirmed, but estimates suggest different ranges based on injury severity.
+No official lawsuit settlement amounts have been confirmed regarding Paragard intrauterine device (IUD) cases, but estimates suggest different ranges based on injury severity.
 There’s no way to know for sure right now what the compensation will be, but it may be something similar to the following:

 These figures can change as the Paragard MDL lawsuits move forward, with more severe injuries usually receiving the largest payouts.

 The Paragard copper IUD is a T-shaped intrauterine device (IUD) implanted in the uterus to prevent pregnancy.
 IUD devices are birth control devices.
-It is hormone-free and uses a copper coil that acts as a spermicide to damage sperm.
+Paragard IUD is made using an inflexible plastic with copper wiring, and it is alleged that it can degrade over time and cause breakage when doctors are trying to remove it.
+It is hormone-free, and the copper coil acts as a spermicide to damage sperm.

-The Paragard IUD was touted to be an effective birth control device that could be removed when women wanted their fertility to return or if they no longer needed a birth control device.
+The Paragard intrauterine device (IUD) was touted to be an effective birth control device that could be removed when women wanted their fertility to return or if they no longer needed a birth control device.
 It was reportedly 99%+ effective at preventing pregnancy.

-The Paragard IUD is meant to be a long-term birth control option, but many users have reported severe complications when the device breaks.
+The Paragard intrauterine device (IUD) is meant to be a long-term birth control option, but many users have reported severe complications when the device breaks, as its structural integrity seems to degrade before its approved period of usage is over.
 It’s helpful to understand the potential consequences and treatment options when this situation occurs.

 When an intrauterine device breaks, it can lead to serious health problems and long-term complications.
 Understanding these risks is crucial so you can make informed decisions about your care.

-A broken Paragard IUD may embed in or puncture the uterine wall, causing ongoing pain or bleeding.
-In severe cases, surgery could be needed to remove the pieces and prevent further injury to surrounding organs.
+If a Paragard IUD breaks while still inside your body, it may embed in or puncture the uterine wall, causing ongoing pain or bleeding.
+In severe cases, surgical intervention could be needed to remove the Paragard arms and prevent further injury to surrounding organs.

 A new study shows that IUD insertion during the postpartum period, especially between 4 days and 6 weeks after delivery, has a higher risk of uterine perforation and expulsion.
 Individuals who are breastfeeding also face a slightly increased risk of perforation, and those with heavy menstrual bleeding are at greater risk overall.